 If ever there was a moment when a spiritual pilgrimage is warranted, this might be it.
-(And yes, we’ve said that a lot lately!)

 A leisurely trek along the famed Camino de Santiago in Spain, with its history, hamlets, welcoming locals and spectacular countryside may just be a healing journey to last a lifetime.
 This 7-day trip, new by Intrepid Travel, will see you hike along the last 100 kilometres of the famed pilgrimage route, specifically in the northwestern region of Galicia.